Elbeg Nigülesügchi Khan: Reign

 During his reign, the Oirats began to openly challenge the authority of the Borjigin family and the Ming dynasty repulsed Northern Yuan invasions.
-Elbeg was charged with responsibility for all things wrong.
+Elbeg was held responsible for all things that went wrong.

-Elbeg was hunting with Khuuhai Dayuu and saw hare's blood on the newly fallen snow.
+Elbeg was hunting with Khuuhai Dayuu and saw hare's blood on the freshly fallen snow.
 He mused: "Is there a lady with a face white as snow and cheeks as red as blood?"
 Khuuhai responded: "I know just such a beautiful lady.
 It is forbidden for you to see her, as she is Oljeitu, the wife of your son."
 The Khan ordered Khuuhai to bring the lady to him.
 When the Khuuhai informed the princess of the summons, she was greatly angered, for she knew the evil intent in the Khan's heart.
 She refused to go.
-The Khan then killed his son Duurentemur and took his daughter-in-law.
-He made her as his consort.
-But Khuuhai also killed by Elbeg Khan.
+The Khan then killed his son Duurentemur and made his daughter-in-law his consort.
+But Khuuhai was also killed by Elbeg Khan.

 To prevent hostilities from the Khuuhai Dayuu's family, he gave his daughter Samur Gunj in marriage to the Khuuhai Dayuu's son Batula.

 Ugetchi Khashikha, who was ruler of the Oirads at the time, resisted the Khagan's decision to appoint a new ruler over his tribes.
 He persuaded Batula that the violent khan who had killed his own kin was not fit to be Emperor.
 Batula wanted to avenge the death of his father as well.

-In 1399, Elbeg Nigülesügchi Khagan was defeated by the Four Oirats and was killed by their leaders, Ugetchi Khashikha and Batula, as a result.
-According to Saghang Sechen, his crown was succeeded by his eldest son Gün Temür Khan after his death.
+In 1399 Elbeg Nigülesügchi Khagan was defeated by the Four Oirats and was killed by their leaders, Ugetchi Khashikha and Batula, as a result.
+According to Saghang Sechen, his crown was succeeded by Gün Temür Khan after his death.
 Allied with the late khan's principal consort Kobeguntai, who was jealous of Elbeg's issue with Oljeitu, Ugetchi Khashikha seized his harem and all his properties.